Helpdesk Training Article

 7 Results

-7.1 Cambridge English cannot be held responsible for the loss of exam scripts or materials while at the centre and its venues or while in transit from the Centre and/or its venues to Cambridge.
+7.1 Cambridge English cannot be held responsible for the loss of exam materials while at the centre and its venues or while in transit from the Centre and/or its venues to Cambridge.

 7.2 Cambridge English aims to issue results within scheduled timeframes.
-For most exams, the results will be available from the Cambridge English Results Service for Candidates website by the scheduled date.
+For most exams, the results will be available from Results Service for Candidates by the scheduled date.
 Candidates need to register to access this website.
-The Centre will provide candidates with the registration details, usually in their Confirmation of Entry.
-When the result is not released on this website, or when the candidate cannot access their results, the Centre will forward the result to the candidate.
+The Centre will provide candidates with the registration details, usually in their Confirmation of Entry and Timetable.
+When the candidate cannot access their results, the Centre will forward the result to the candidate.

-7.3 For some exams, candidates will receive a Statement of Results which contains the following details: scores within the Cambridge English Scale for each of the four skills, overall score, grade and CEFR (Common European Framework of References) level for the overall exam.
-Individual exam component performance is not given to those candidates with grade X (absent from part of the exam), grade Z (absent from all the exam) or PENDING (update to follow).
+7.3 Candidates’ Statement of Results for Cambridge English Qualifications contains the following details: scores within the Cambridge English Scale for each of the four skills, overall score, grade and CEFR (Common European Framework of References) level for the overall exam.
+Individual exam component performance is not given to those candidates with grade X (absent from part of the exam) and grade Z (absent from all the exam)

-7.4 If a school or candidate believes that their result is incorrect, their Centre can submit a Results Enquiry for the written exam components.
+7.4 If a school or candidate believes that their result is incorrect, they can through the Centre request an Enquiry on Results for the written exam components via their Centre.
 The Centre will inform the candidate about the fee and deadlines.
-It is extremely rare for such enquiries to lead to a change in the result.
-Cambridge English exams are either auto marked or clerically marked by Examiners and checked.
+Cambridge English exams are either auto marked or marked by Examiners.
 Examiners undergo intensive training and are monitored regularly.
-There is no result enquiry process for the Speaking test as this is not recorded as standard, speaking tests are marked by two examiners who have met rigorous quality standards.
+There is no result enquiry process for the Speaking test as this is not recorded as standard; speaking tests are marked by two examiners who have met rigorous quality standards.

-7.7 An enquiry about the accuracy of a result is different from a request for feedback on the performance of a candidate (e.g., ‘Where did the candidate go wrong?’).
-Information about a candidate’s performance in individual exam components is limited to what is contained in the Statement of Results.
+7.7 Information about a candidate’s performance in individual exam components is limited to what is contained in the Statement of Results.
 Cambridge English will give no further information to candidates, schools, or Centres.

 7.8 Under no circumstances will Cambridge English return work done by candidates.
 Statements of Results are continually reviewed and revised to provide the most useful information about candidate performance that can be made available.

 7.9 Cambridge English may amend result information under exceptional circumstances.
-Amendments to the results originally awarded may be made as part of the result enquiry process or due to the need to adjust marks for a particular paper following one of Cambridge English post-exam quality checking procedures.
-These changes are very rare.
+Amendments to the results originally awarded may be made as part of the Enquiry on Results process or due to the need to adjust marks for a particular component following one of Cambridge English post-exam quality check procedures.
 Cambridge English reserves the right to cancel exam results if it decides the scores for any part of the exam are not valid.

-7.10 Cambridge English will withhold or cancel a result if it determines the candidate may have been involved in malpractice and/or has reasonable grounds to suspect that the result is not a reliable indicator of the candidate’s ability for whatever reason.
+7.10 Cambridge English will withhold or cancel a result if it determines the candidate may have been involved in malpractice and/or has reasonable grounds to suspect that the result is not a reliable indicator of the candidate’s ability.

-7.11 Cambridge English reserves the right not to issue results for those candidates where the correct mandatory biometric verification data, such as a test day photo or Speaking test recording, is either of insufficient quality or has not been uploaded to Cambridge systems.
+7.11 Cambridge English reserves the right not to issue results for those candidates where the correct mandatory biometric verification data, such as a test day photo or Speaking test recording, is either of insufficient quality or has not been uploaded to the appropriate Cambridge system.

 7.12 Candidates can share their results with a recognising organisation via the Results Verification Service.